bioidiap/bob.pipelines/doc/xarray.rst

 lazy but if you increase logging's verbosity in your code, you will see) because we had unknown dimensions.
-Whenever :any:`DatasetPipeline` is faced with an unknown dimension, it will compute all the computations till then (using `dask.persist`) and then continues with valid size dimensions.
-A workaround to this is to provide the feature size of each estimator to ``DatasetPipeline``.
+Whenever :any:`DatasetPipeline` is faced with an unknown dimension, it will compute all the computations till then (using :any:`dask.persist`) and then continues with valid size dimensions.
+A workaround to this is to provide the feature size of each estimator to :any:`DatasetPipeline`.
 You have to provide a list of size 2 tuples of ``(dim_name, dim_size)``.
 The ``dim_name`` must not overlap with what is already in the dataset unless it has the same size.
 If your estimator does not change the dimension sizes, you can